myarichuk/myarichuk.github.io/source/_posts/arrays-vs-pointers.md

 categories:
   - Programming
 author: Michael Yarichuk
-top_img: benchmarkdotnet.png
+top_img: /2020/02/17/data-locality/benchmarkdotnet.png
 cover: /2020/02/23/arrays-vs-pointers/array.svg
 ---
 After seeing the results of my [previous post](/2020/02/17/data-locality/) where I tested performance impact of data locality, one of my collegues theorized that perhaps the huge difference between C++ and C# performance (assuming adjacent memory iteration) is due to boundary checks of C# arrays - he said that if I would use pointers to access arrays, the code will be much faster.
+I was curious if he was right, so I tested it.

 ## The test
-I used the following test to try and see how much performance usage of pointers would yield.
+I used the following test to try and see how much performance usage of pointers over simple C# arrays would yield.

 ```cs
 [DisassemblyDiagnoser(printSource: true, printDiff: true, printIL: true)]